KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 	--deqp-subprocess-test-count=<value>

+Above mentioned parameter works as default value for all tests.
+You may also define how many tests are performed on a separate process for specific test tree branch using parameter:

+	--deqp-subprocess-cfg-file=<path>

+File should contain test pattern followed by numeric value, for example: dEQP-VKSC.api.copy_and_blit.core.image_to_image.dimensions.src32768x4_dst32768x4.*, 5 dEQP-VKSC.texture.explicit_lod.2d.sizes.*, 20 dEQP-VKSC.texture.explicit_lod.2d.sizes.128x128_*, 4

 There is also one option used by CTS internally and should not be used manually.
 It informs deqp-vksc application that it works as subprocess: